Valech Report: Second part

 Under the presidency of Michelle Bachelet the commission was reopened.
 It reviewed about 32,000 new requests from February 2010 to August 2011.
 It was to be open for twelve months but due to the high number of requests it was extended for an additional six months.
 9,795 cases of torture and thirty cases of disappearances or executions were certified.
 The new report was presented to President Sebastián Piñera on August 18, 2011 and released on August 26, 2011.

-Benefits
+Aftermath

 The state provided lifelong monetary compensation to the victims as well as health and education benefits.
 These are detailed in Law 19,992 and include: a monthly payment of about 113,000 to 129,000 thousand Chilean pesos (in December 2004 prices, subsequently adjusted for inflation), depending on the victim's age; free public healthcare for victims and their parents, spouses or children under twenty-five, or incapacitated children of any age; free education (primary to tertiary) for victims whose studies were interrupted by their imprisonment.
 There is also a special bonus of four million Chilean pesos for victim's children who were born in captivity or who were detained with their parents while they were minors.